joshcanhelp/josh-to-11/content/md/post/4-problem-solved-00001-dsl-wifi-printers.md

 What I did next was exactly what I was supposed to do but, since I did not have the documentation, I did not do it correctly and went through another hour of mucking about trying to figure things out (I certainly did not charge for this hour).

 For any router you have connected to your system, you are able to access that piece of equipment in a similar way that you would a website.
-Just like a website, your router has an address – an IP address (I suggest Wikipedia for an <a hef="http://en.wikipedia.org/wiki/IP_address">in-depth explanation of an IP address</a>).
+Just like a website, your router has an address – an IP address (I suggest Wikipedia for an [in-depth explanation of an IP address](https://en.wikipedia.org/wiki/IP_address)).
 You can type this address directly into your web browser and access your router’s software.
 What’s the problem?
 Finding the correct address.
 Here are the most common ones:

 **2Wire address I needed but could not find:**
 gateway.2wire.com (this isn’t an IP address as much as it is just a way to access the router)